Enjoying our puzzle hints?

 Yellow group: FREELOADER

-These are all words that describe someone who takes advantage of others, often in a financial or emotional sense, such as a leech or a mooch.
+These words all describe individuals who take advantage of others, often in a parasitic or exploitative manner, such as a leech or a mooch.

 Green group: CONCEALING COVER